sharklang/sharklang/README.md

  - Code style/formatting
  - and then of course the generated code and the underlying runtime platform.

 All can be customized by a DSL specialist, but not by a developer.
 This makes it a ready to use, framed/constrained, and thus efficient development environment, but with what might appear like a lack of flexibility.
 This is thus suited for large enterprise software development teams, that can afford to have a method and architecture R&D team that does the DSL customization in a centralized controlled way.
 Such large teams otherwise need top standardization of code to ensure maintainability, which Sharklang offers.
 That allows to have developers focus on business rules and alignment to requirements, and not on technical problems.
+And the fact that the DSL can only be changed by a specialized team protects from architectural deviation that could occur in a more open java coding environement for example.

 So using DSLs allows to hit several birds with the same stone: